 Who designed the Cummins logo?

-The first version of the Cummins logo, in which the background for the inscription was a large horseshoe-shaped letter C, was invented by American designer Paul Rand.
+American designer Paul Rand invented the first version of the Cummins logo, which featured a large horseshoe-shaped letter C as the background for the inscription.
 He has also designed corporate identities for many other companies, including ABC, Westinghouse, Morningstar, Enron, and IBM.

 What are the Cummins colors?